Characters of The Last of Us Part II: Abby

 Abby is described as having a "commanding presence", with her physical build reflecting the years of training and combat.
 Her design underwent several iterations, with the goal to portray her as "capable, utilitarian, and strong".
 Druckmann wanted to avoid casting Bailey due to her proliferation of roles, but was impressed with her audition tape in how she had played into Abby's vulnerability.
 Bailey worked out in preparation for the role, and gave birth to her first son during production.
 She prepared by researching people involved in wars and their coping mechanisms.
 Abby's face is based on Jocelyn Mettler, a visual effects artist who formerly worked at Naughty Dog, while her body was based on athlete Colleen Fotsch.
 Abby's character was well-received, though her playable chapters were controversial among players, and Bailey became the target of online death threats; some critics felt that the character had been unfairly maligned, and that criticisms of her muscular physique was a result of the lack of body diversity in games.
 Bailey received acclaim for her performance; she won accolades at the British Academy Games Awards, the Game Awards, and the NAVGTR Awards.

+Kaitlyn Dever portrays Abby in the second season of HBO's television adaptation of the games.